 After all, you should be able to decide which direction your bathroom door swings!

-While you can decide which direction your bathroom door swings, there are disadvantages of a bathroom door that swings outward.
+While you can decide which direction your bathroom door swings, there are disadvantages to a bathroom door that swings outward.

 1. Planning A Home Remodel